 CIMA's Code of Ethics establishes a conceptual framework that requires a professional accountant to identify, evaluate, and address threats to compliance with the fundamental principles.
 The conceptual framework approach assists professional accountants in complying with the ethical requirements of this Code and meeting their responsibility to act in the public interest.
 They must also refrain from any conduct which might discredit the profession.
 Members and registered students must have regard to these guidelines irrespective of their field of activity, of their contract of employment or of any other professional memberships they may hold.

 - Access the Code of Ethics for CGMAs and more information

-Please Note: For Annex 1 of the Code (Section 290 Independence – Audit Review Engagement and 291 Independence – Other Assurance Engagements) please refer directly to the full IFAC code on the IESBA website.
+- To access Annex 1 of the Code (Section 290 Independence – Audit Review Engagement and 291 Independence – Other Assurance Engagements) please refer directly to the full IESBA Code

 Steve Swientozieskyj Professional Standards Committee chair 2014 - 2016

 CIMA upholds the aims and principles of equal opportunities and fundamental human rights world-wide, including the handling of personal information.
 The Institute promotes the highest ethical and business standards, and encourages its members to be good and responsible professionals.
 Good ethical behaviour may be above that required by the law.

 In a highly competitive, complex business world, it is essential that CIMA members sustain their integrity and remember the trust and confidence which is placed on them by whoever relies on their objectivity and professionalism.
 Members must avoid actions or situations which are inconsistent with their professional obligations.
 They should also be guided not merely by the terms but by the spirit of this Code.

 CIMA members should conduct themselves with courtesy and consideration towards all with whom they have professional dealings and should not behave in a manner which could be considered offensive or discriminatory.